CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 It will have a deadline set to the nearest upcoming Friday and with time 8pm.

 Description: I have a wedding dinner which will take place on 30 Oct night.
-> add attend wedding dinner from 30 Oct 7pm to 9.30pm
+> add attend wedding dinner from 30 Oct 7pm to 30 Oct 9.30pm
 Result: Agendum will add a task "attend wedding dinner" to the "Do It Soon" panel.
 It will have a start time 30 Oct 7pm and end time 30 Oct 9.30pm.
 ```